LM LakeMacatawaWaterfront.com

 2024 mean Secchi depth versus a 1.0 m target.

-The careful takeaway is not simply that the lake is “bad.”
-It is that official sources still show real water-quality pressure, and that context matters if water clarity, algae risk, fishing, or swimming conditions matter to you.
+The takeaway is not that Lake Macatawa can be reduced to a single label.
+It is that official monitoring still shows measurable water-quality challenges, so current conditions and intended use matter if water clarity, algae conditions, fishing guidance, or swimming decisions matter to you.

 Boating and daily use